Why Holiday River Expeditions?

 Holiday trips are generally limited to 25 guests, though trips often have less.
 We also offer charter trip services for groups.

 Absolutely!
 We take pride in preparing fresh delicious meals for guests with all types of dietary requests.
 Be sure to let us know on your guest data sheet or over the phone.

 If you feel the guides have been instrumental in your enjoyment of the trip, you may choose to direct a gratuity to the trip leader.
 He/She will then distribute it evenly to the other crew members.
-An average tip is $10-$20 per guest per day.
+An average tip is $20-$30 per guest per day.

 The itinerary of a river trip has to be flexible.
 The length of time on the river depends on the camp sites and how much time is needed for activities during the day such as lunch and side hikes.
 On average you will spend 4-7 hours per day on the river.

 This depends entirely on your specific trip.
 Certain trips attract certain demographics.
 We have trips that are directed towards families with young children to trips that are more advanced for the real adventure-seeker.
-There are also trips with solo guests, families, groups of friends and groups of colleagues.
+There are also trips with solo guests, couples, families, groups of friends, and groups of colleagues.
 Come prepared to meet people that are looking for the same thing you are, A GREAT ADVENTURE VACATION!